Yem-Tech/HypertechAi-security-policies/README.md

 ### 3. Acceptable Use Standard
 **Last Updated:** April 2025

-Outlines the rules and expectations for appropriate use of HypertechAI's technology resources, networks, and electronic devices.
+Outlines the rules and expectations for appropriate use of HypertechAi's technology resources, networks, and electronic devices.
 Key areas covered include:

 - General use and ownership of company assets
 - Security and proprietary information handling